 Jett Foods: Online delivery of gourmet meat, fish, sausages and vegetables. jettfoods.com

-South Stream Seafoods: Stocks a great range of fresh and frozen meat, seafood and other groceries such as bread, dairy, baby food, pantry items and eggs.
-It also sometimes has organic fruit and veg. south-stream-seafoods.com
+South Stream Market: This brand stocks a great range of fresh and frozen meat, seafood and other groceries.
+You’ll find everything from bread, dairy, baby food, pantry items and eggs.
+It also has organic fruit and veg. southstreammarket.com

-Feather & Bone: This butcher & delicatessen is hugely popular with expats.
-With three locations in Central, Happy Valley and Clearwater Bay, they offer premium meats, artisanal preserves, seasonal cheeses and quality kitchen wares, along with grab-and-go meals. featherandbone.com.hk
+Feather & Bone: This butcher and delicatessen is hugely popular with expats because it offers premium meats, artisanal preserves, seasonal cheeses and quality kitchen wares.
+With locations in Central, Happy Valley, Sai Ying Pun, Wanchai and Clearwater Bay.
+You can even pick up grab-and-go meals. featherandbone.com.hk

 Read on to find out more about the city’s food scene: